FraserThompson/DoctorPricerScrapers/README.md

 To do this run `npm run test [scraper]`.
 It'll run the scraper and spit the output to scrapers/data.json for your perusal.

+### Cleaning

+It turns out that practices will change their names quite a lot online for no good reason, meaning we end up with lots of duplicated practices.

+To combat this I made a cleaning method which can be accessed from the homepage of the scrapers UI and does this:

+1. Search for practices with addresses similar to other addresses (ie. 39 Something Road, Suburb, Auckland and 39 Something Road, Auckland)
+1. Search for practices within 10m of each other
+1. Delete them following this algorithm

+1. If one is newer, keep that and disable the others
+1. If they're all the initial date (ie. haven't been touched since we added creation dates) disable the ones with the smallest IDs (these are presumably older)

+We don't delete anything because then we'd lose price history, so we just disable them which means they won't show up anywhere.

 ### Big disaster hints

 If you get: